tokkonopapa/WordPress-IP-Geo-Block/_codex/02. FAQ/05/functions-php-not-working.md

-But in case you select **“mu-plugins” (ip-geo-block-mu.php)** as "[**Validation timing**][ValidateTime]" in "**Validation rule settings**" section, your code for this plugin among those in `functions.php` would be failed to work as you expected.
+But in case you select **“mu-plugins” (ip-geo-block-mu.php)** as "[**Validation timing**][ValidateTime]" in "**Validation rule settings**" section, your code for this plugin in `functions.php` would be failed to work as you expected.

 ![Validation timing]({{ '/img/2016-09/ValidationTiming.png' | prepend: site.baseurl }}
  "Validation timing"